radarFudan/Curse-of-memory/README.md

 ## Description

-The numerical experiments for curse of memory phenonmon in sequence modelling
+The numerical experiments for curse of memory phenomenon in sequence modelling

 ## Installation